eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Design

 \subsubsection{Memory Inflation and Deflation}

-Memory \textit{inflation} and \textit{deflation} operations are the core mechanism of eLLM, enabling it to break memory isolation through mapping relation propagation, which fundamentally involves dynamically maintaining the binding relationship between virtual address spaces and physical memory chunks, built upon the eTensor abstraction.
+Memory \textit{inflation} and \textit{deflation} operations are the core mechanisms of eLLM, enabling it to break memory isolation through mapping relation propagation, which dynamically maintains the binding relationship between virtual address spaces and physical memory chunks, built upon the eTensor abstraction.

 Inflation operation dynamically expands the physical memory capacity of the KV cache by borrowing from the active memory pool, much like inflating a balloon.
 This process involves the following steps: \ding{182} Inflation trigger: upon KV cache allocation requests, the system first verifies whether the KV memory pool contains sufficient physical memory chunks.
 If insufficient, a borrowing request is issued to the activation memory pool. \ding{183} Memory reclamation: the active pool fulfills the request by triggering a lightweight garbage collection (GC) phase.
 This GC phase identifies and unmaps physical memory chunks allocated to inactive eTensor objects. \ding{184} Ownership transfer: reclaimed chunks are logically migrated from the activation pool to the KV cache pool through ownership transfer. \ding{185} On-demand remapping: the GPU virtual memory manager dynamically maps these chunks to target KV eTensors' virtual address spaces.
 Deflation operation is the reverse process of the above.